ros2/ros2_documentation/source/Tutorials/Creating-Your-First-ROS2-Package.rst

 .. code-block:: xml

-  <description>Beginner developer tutorials practice package</description>
+  <description>Beginner client libraries tutorials practice package</description>

 Then, update the license on line 8.
 You can read more about open source licenses `here <https://opensource.org/licenses/alphabetical>`__.